-SYPA retains its Customer Service Excellence Accreditation after a full reassessment with improved compliance plus, the highest
+SYPA retains its Customer Service compliance plus, the highest

 First virtual meeting of the Pensions Authority.

 Two firsts for SYPA members of staff the first to pass the Foundation Degree in Pensions Administration and Management and the first to pass all the Finance and Accountancy exams, both with flying colours.